If you’re planning on going away a few times a year, then an annual travel insurance policy can cover all your trips offering great value protection.

 Annual travel insurance - also known as multi-trip insurance - covers you for all the trips you’re planning on taking over the course of a year.

-Single trip travel insurance, on the other hand, only covers you for one holiday.
+Single-trip travel insurance, on the other hand, only covers you for one specific holiday.

-If you’ve got more than one trip planned this year, it makes sense to look at taking out annual travel insurance and comparing it against single-trip options.
+If you've got more than one trip planned this year, it makes sense to look at annual travel insurance and compare it against single-trip options.

-It could save you money, and time too, as you’ll only have to go through the process of taking out cover once a year.
+It could save you money, and time too, as you'll only have to go through the process of buying cover once a year.

 Depending on where you’re planning on going during the year, you can pick from three types of annual cover:

-It depends on the insurance provider and your particular policy but in general, standard travel insurance won’t cover you for:
+It depends on the insurer and your policy but in general, standard annual multi-trip travel insurance won’t cover you for:

 There are a number of advantages to taking out a multi-trip policy including: